WesPeacock/DaasanachScripts/README.md

-# Daasanach (and some other) Scripts
+# SFM perl Scripts
-Various perl Scripts to handle the Daasanach Toolbox SFM file
+Various perl Scripts to handle text db lexical files, mostly SFM

  * *tableize.pl* - convert some SFMs to table markers
  * *mv2end.pl* - move some SFM fields to the end of the record